JimmieXiong/BookNow/Architecture.md

 2. **Search Button Click:**
   - The user clicks the "Search" button, triggering the `onSearchButtonClick()` method in the `BookNowController`.
-  - The method validates the user input to ensure that all fields are filled correctly (city, cuisine type, and date).
+  - The method validates the user input using `RestaurantServices.isSearchCriteriaValid()` to ensure that all fields are filled correctly (city, cuisine type, and date).

 3. **Database Query:**
-  - The `BookNowController` calls the `DBConnection.getAvailableRestaurants(selectedCity, selectedCuisineType, selectedDate)` method to fetch the list of restaurants that match the search criteria from the database.
+  - The `BookNowController` calls `RestaurantServices.findAvailableRestaurants(selectedCity, selectedCuisineType, selectedDate)` to fetch the list of restaurants that match the search criteria.
+  - The `RestaurantServices` class interacts with the `RestaurantDAO.getAvailableRestaurants()` method to retrieve the data from the database.

 4. **Display Results:**
-  - The database query results are passed back to the `BookNowController`.
+  - The list of restaurants returned by `RestaurantServices` is passed back to the `BookNowController`.
-  - The `populateRestaurantListVBox()` method is called to dynamically create a list of restaurants using JavaFX components.
+  - The `populateRestaurants()` method is called to dynamically create a list of restaurants using JavaFX components.
-  - Each restaurant is displayed in the interface within a `VBox`, which shows the restaurant's name, city, and description.
+  - Each restaurant is displayed in the interface within a `VBox` by loading the `RestaurantBox.fxml`, which shows the restaurant's name, city, description, and image.

 ---

 ## **3. Utility Interaction Flow**

 1. **Scene Switching:**
-  - When scenes need to be switched (e.g., after login or after account creation), the `Util.displayScene()` method is called by the appropriate controller (`LoginController` or `CreateNewAccountController`).
+  - When scenes need to be switched (e.g., after login or after account creation), the `SwitchSceneUtil.switchScene()` method is called by the appropriate controller (`LoginController` or `CreateNewAccountController`).
   - This method loads the new FXML view and ensures that the current window size and maximization state are preserved.
+  - The scene switching logic ensures smooth transitions between different views while keeping the user experience consistent.

 2. **Alerts and Messages:**
-  - If any validation errors occur (e.g., during login, account creation, or restaurant search), the `Util.displayAlert()` method is used to display an alert with the appropriate message to the user.
+  - If any validation errors occur (e.g., during login, account creation, or restaurant search), the `AlertUtil.showInfoAlert()` or `AlertUtil.showErrorAlert()` method is used to display an alert with the appropriate message to the user.
+  - These methods provide clear and user-friendly feedback on validation issues, login errors, and other system messages.

+3. **Database Connections:**
+  - The `DB_Connection_Util.getConnection()` method is responsible for establishing and managing the database connection for the application.
+  - This utility ensures that the connection to the MySQL database is properly set up and provides easy access to perform database queries in various DAO classes (e.g., `UserDAO`, `RestaurantDAO`).
+  - The connection handling also includes error management in case the database connection fails.

 # **Adherence to MVC Principles**

-The BookNow application follows the **Model-View-Controller (MVC)** architecture pattern to maintain separation of concerns.
-This design ensures a modular and maintainable code structure by dividing the application into three interconnected layers: **Models**, **Views**, and **Controllers**.
-Below is an analysis of how the application adheres to the MVC principles based on the provided code.
+The **BookNow** application follows the **Model-View-Controller (MVC)** architecture pattern to ensure separation of concerns.
+This design promotes modularity and maintainability by dividing the application into three layers: **Models**, **Views**, and **Controllers**.
+Below is an analysis of how the application adheres to the MVC principles based on the current code.

 ---

 ## **1. Models:**
-The **Model** layer represents the core entities and data of the application, along with the logic required to interact with the data.
+The **Model** layer represents the core entities and data logic of the application, encapsulating business rules and data interaction.

 ### **Entities:**
-- `User`: Represents a user of the system (either a customer or a restaurant owner), with fields for user ID, username, password, and role.
+- `User`: Represents a user of the system (a customer), with fields for user ID, username, and password.
-- `Restaurant`: Represents a restaurant with attributes such as name, city, cuisine type, description, maxGuests, and more.
+- `Restaurant`: Represents a restaurant with attributes such as name, city, cuisine type, description, maxGuests, menu, and image path.
-- `Reservation`: Represents a reservation at a restaurant with fields for reservation ID, restaurant ID, date, time slot, and table number.
+- `Reservation`: Represents a reservation at a restaurant, including reservation ID, restaurant ID, date, time slot, and table number.
 - `Review`: Represents a review given by a user for a restaurant, including fields for review ID, rating, feedback, and date of experience.
-- `Table`: Represents a table at a restaurant with fields for table ID, restaurant ID, number of seats, and availability.
+- `Table`: Represents a table at a restaurant with fields for table ID, number of seats, booking fee, and availability.
-- `TimeSlot`: Represents available time slots for a reservation.
+- `TimeSlot`: Represents available time slots for restaurant reservations.

 ### **Data Logic:**
-- The `DBConnection` class is responsible for handling all interactions with the database, such as verifying user login credentials, creating new accounts, and fetching restaurant data based on search criteria.
+- The `UserDAO`, `RestaurantDAO`, and other DAO classes handle all interactions with the database.
+These classes manage operations such as logging in, account creation, and fetching restaurant data based on search criteria.
-- This ensures that the data layer is independent of the UI, and the controller interacts with the model through `DBConnection`.
+- The `DB_Connection_Util` class is responsible for establishing and managing connections to the database.

 ### **Strengths in the Model Layer:**
-- **Low Coupling**: The model is decoupled from the view and controller.
-Data is handled in the `DBConnection` class, ensuring that the logic to interact with the database is separated from the user interface and control flow.
+- **Low Coupling**: The model layer is decoupled from the view and controller layers.
+The data logic is handled in the DAO classes, ensuring that the business logic and database operations are separated from the user interface and control flow.

 ---

 ## **2. Views:**
-The **View** layer is responsible for displaying the UI to the user and is defined using **JavaFX** FXML files.
+The **View** layer is responsible for displaying the user interface, defined using **JavaFX** FXML files.

 ### **Key Views:**
 - **LoginView.fxml**: Displays the login interface where the user enters their credentials.
-- **BookNowView.fxml**: Provides the restaurant search interface with options to select location, cuisine type, and date.
+- **BookNowView.fxml**: Provides the restaurant search interface with options to select a location, cuisine type, and date.
 - **CreateAccountView.fxml**: Provides the interface for users to create a new account.
-- **Other Views**: Additional FXML files exist to handle other functionalities such as viewing reservations and reviews.
+- **RestaurantBox.fxml**: Displays individual restaurant details such as the name, location, description, rating, and image.

 ### **Strengths in the View Layer:**
-- **Cohesion**: The view layer is solely responsible for rendering the user interface and capturing user input.
-No business logic is embedded within the view files.
+- **Cohesion**: The view layer focuses solely on rendering the user interface and capturing user input.
+Business logic is kept out of the view files.
-- **Modular UI**: Each screen (login, account creation, restaurant search) is separated into different FXML files, promoting high cohesion within the view layer and making the UI easier to maintain.
+- **Modular UI**: Each view (login, account creation, restaurant search) is modular, making the UI easier to maintain and extend.

 ---

 ## **3. Controllers:**
 The **Controller** layer acts as the intermediary between the models and views.
-Each controller listens to events in the user interface, interacts with the model, and updates the view accordingly.
+Each controller listens to user events, processes the input through the service layer, and updates the view accordingly.

 ### **Controllers in the Application:**
 - **LoginController**:
-  - Handles user login functionality.
+  - Manages user login functionality.
-  - Uses the `DBConnection.login()` method to check user credentials.
+  - Uses `UserServices.login()` to check user credentials.
-  - Switches to the `BookNowView.fxml` screen if the login is successful, or displays an error using the `Util.displayAlert()` method if login fails.
+  - On successful login, it switches to `BookNowView.fxml` using `SwitchSceneUtil.switchScene()`.
+If login fails, it displays an error using `AlertUtil.showErrorAlert()`.

 - **BookNowController**:
-  - Manages the restaurant search functionality.
+  - Handles the restaurant search functionality.
-  - Validates user input (city, cuisine type, and date) and interacts with the model (`DBConnection.getAvailableRestaurants()`) to retrieve relevant data.
+  - Validates user input (city, cuisine type, and date) using `RestaurantServices.isSearchCriteriaValid()` and interacts with `RestaurantServices.findAvailableRestaurants()` to retrieve the relevant data.
-  - Populates the restaurant list in the UI using the `populateRestaurantListVBox()` method.
+  - Populates the restaurant list in the UI using the `populateRestaurants()` method.

 - **CreateNewAccountController**:
-  - Handles the creation of new user accounts.
+  - Manages the creation of new user accounts.
-  - Uses the `DBConnection.createAccount()` method to insert a new user into the database.
+  - Uses `UserServices.createAccount()` to insert a new user into the database.
-  - Displays alerts for success or failure and redirects the user to the login screen upon successful account creation.
+  - Displays alerts for success or failure and switches to the login screen upon successful account creation.

 ### **Strengths in the Controller Layer:**
-- **Controller Interactions with Models**: Controllers interact with the `DBConnection` class to retrieve and modify data, adhering to MVC principles by separating the data logic from the controller.
+- **Controller Interactions with Models**: Controllers interact with the `UserServices` and `RestaurantServices` classes, which handle data manipulation and business logic.
+The controllers don’t interact with the DAOs directly, ensuring separation of concerns.
-- **Validation Logic**: Controllers handle user input validation before sending data to the model, ensuring that invalid data is not passed to the database.
+- **Validation Logic**: Controllers handle user input validation before interacting with the model layer to ensure valid data is passed to the database.
-- **Scene Management**: Controllers handle scene transitions using `Util.displayScene()` to switch between views, maintaining separation between the UI and control logic.
+- **Scene Management**: Controllers use `SwitchSceneUtil` for transitioning between views, which ensures separation of UI rendering and logic flow.

 ---